Basis-Theory/basistheory-integration-guides/collections/guides/collect_cards_react/index.md

 export default App;
 ```

+Create a `CheckoutForm` component and add it somewhere in your `App` content.

-Declare a `CardElement` in your form component and pass it in the tokenization method `atomicCards.create`:
+Declare a `CardElement` inside it and call the tokenization method `atomicCards.create` passing the underlying card element instance:

 ```jsx
 import { CardElement, useBasisTheory } from '@basis-theory/basis-theory-react';